drduh/YubiKey-Guide/README.md

 ## Email

-YubiKey can be used to decrypt and sign emails and attachments using [Thunderbird](https://www.thunderbird.net/), [Enigmail](https://www.enigmail.net) and [Mutt](http://www.mutt.org/).
-Thunderbird supports OAuth 2 authentication and can be used with Gmail.
+YubiKey can decrypt and sign emails and attachments using [Thunderbird](https://www.thunderbird.net/) and [Mutt](http://www.mutt.org/).
+Thunderbird supports OAuth and can be used with Gmail.
 See [this EFF guide](https://ssd.eff.org/en/module/how-use-pgp-linux) for more information.
-Mutt has OAuth 2 support since version 2.0.

 ### Thunderbird

-Follow [instructions on the mozilla wiki](https://wiki.mozilla.org/Thunderbird:OpenPGP:Smartcards#Configure_an_email_account_to_use_an_external_GnuPG_key) to setup YubiKey with Thunderbird using the external GPG provider.
+Follow [Mozilla instructions](https://wiki.mozilla.org/Thunderbird:OpenPGP:Smartcards#Configure_an_email_account_to_use_an_external_GnuPG_key) to setup YubiKey with Thunderbird using the external GPG provider.

 > [!NOTE]
-> Thunderbird will [fail](https://github.com/drduh/YubiKey-Guide/issues/448) to decrypt emails if the ASCII `armor` option is enabled in `gpg.conf`.
-If you see the error `gpg: [don't know]: invalid packet (ctb=2d)` or `message cannot be decrypted (there are unknown problems with this encrypted message)` simply remove this option.
+> Thunderbird will [fail to decrypt](https://github.com/drduh/YubiKey-Guide/issues/448) messages if the `armor` option is enabled in `gpg.conf`.
+If you see the error `gpg: [don't know]: invalid packet (ctb=2d)` or `message cannot be decrypted (there are unknown problems with this encrypted message)`, remove this option.

 ### Mailvelope